scintill/macos-server-apns-certs/README.md

 	* `echo -n yourHostName > config/hostname` (the hostname you give here is displayed in the certificates portal webpage)
 	* `echo -n yourAppleID@example.com > config/username` (you should probably use an Apple ID you've purchased macOS Server with, but I haven't tried whether they require that)
 	* `openssl dgst -sha256 -binary | xxd -p -c 32 > config/passwdhash # type your Apple ID password, then Ctrl-D Ctrl-D`
 1. Run `make request-body`.
-You should sanity-check the contents compared to `test/expected/request-body`.
+You should sanity-check the contents compared to `test/expected/request-body`, just making sure no section is blank.

 # Sending your certificate request